About Roth IRAs

 Enter your ages, annual contribution, any existing balance, and an assumed return.
 The projection shows the tax-free total and its contributions/growth split — the growth line being the tax bill you'll never receive.
 Maxing the annual limit?
 Enter the current year's figure from irs.gov; it changes.

-Workplace plan with a match comes first in priority order — model it with the 401k Calculator
+Workplace plan with a match comes first in priority order — model it with the 401k Calculator.

 The Tax-Free Math